skip to main content

 Policy Document

-The Board of Education of Howard County is committed to providing a well-rounded program of education-based student activities for high school students as a complement to the academic program.
-The Board further recognizes that to best carry out the vision and mission of the school system, extracurricular activities will not, in any way, supplant academics as the primary focus of the school system.
+The Board of Education of Howard County (Board) is committed to providing a well-rounded program of education-based student activities for high school students as a complement to the academic program.
+The Board further recognizes that to best carry out the vision and mission of the Howard County Public School System (HCPSS), extracurricular activities will not, in any way, supplant academics as the primary focus of the HCPSS.

 II.
 Purpose